jonasdieker/variogram/README.md

 This was produced as part of my master's thesis which focussed on learning generative models from sparse data.

+The package expects two dimensions in space and one in time.
+If 3D variogram computation is too costly, one can choose to combine the two dimenions in space into a single spatial dimension.

 ## Installation

 Install from source.